How to Prepare for your VITA Appointment

 *** Additional Requirements for Foreign Students and Scholars ***

-If you are temporarily present in the U.S. on an F, J, M, or Q visa, you must bring the following additional documentation and/or information to your appointment.
+If you are temporarily present in the U.S. on an F, J, M, or Q visa, the following additional documentation and/or information is required if we are to complete your tax return.

 • Your passport.